Catbalogan: Transportation

 For decades, Catbalogan City has served as Samar island's main maritime transport gateway as interisland vessels made its port of call at Catbalogan City Seaport before proceeding to Tacloban City.
 As the advent of land transport became possible, the interisland maritime transport slowly ceased to operate.

 Today, Catbalogan City is a major landport terminal and stopover for interisland bus lines coming and going between Luzon and Mindanao passing through the bridged island of Leyte and Samar.

-Catbalogan Airport, also known as Buri Airport, is its air access with commercial flights to Cebu.
+Catbalogan Airport, also known as Buri Airport is the main airport of Catbalogan City.